The blood thinner drug Xarelto (rivaroxaban) has been linked to serious bleeding events and death, prompting legal action on behalf of injured users.

 Xarelto and Pradaxa are different drugs, and there is no guarantee that Xarelto litigation will go the way of Pradaxa lawsuits.
 Still, given the similarity of the drugs and their side effects, the Pradaxa settlement should be encouraging to Xarelto victims who are currently seeking compensation.

-Xarelto Mass Tort Lawsuit
+Xarelto MDL and Mass Tort Lawsuit

 ClassAction.com attorneys are filing Xarelto lawsuits on behalf of injured clients.
-The lawsuits are part of a multidistrict litigation (MDL) in Louisiana federal court.
+The majority of lawsuits are part of a multidistrict litigation (MDL) in Louisiana federal court.
 Plaintiffs who file suit and join the MDL will maintain their own lawyer and their own trial.
-More than 4,000 separate claims are contained in the MDL.
+More than 7,000 separate claims are contained in the MDL.
 The first four bellwether trials will be held in 2017, with trials scheduled to begin on February 6, March 13, April 24, and May 30.

 It is not too late to file a Xarelto lawsuit, but the time to file a claim is limited.